Welcome to the official

 |

-Below are 5 stories from the RED, WHITE & TRUE MYSTERIES series.
+Below are eight stories from the RED, WHITE & TRUE MYSTERIES series.
 The stories reveal the interesting little-known stories behind the men and women who shaped American history.
-The stories are available in printed form as a syndicated newspaper column, and also in video form as a 3-DVD set.
-The stories are based on Paul Niemann's syndicated newspaper column, which has appeared in more than 110 newspapers.
+The stories are available in printed form, as well as in video form for newspaper websites.
+The stories are from Paul Niemann's syndicated newspaper column, which has appeared in more than 110 newspapers nationwide since it made its debut in six newspapers on January 3, 2003.

 Enjoy the sample stories below.